xuranlyu/xuranlyu.github.io/_pages/about.md

   limit: 3
 ---

 I am a Master's student in Economics at Duke University.
-My research interests lie at the intersection of **stochastic analysis**, **quantitative finance**, and **mathematical methods for derivative pricing**.
+My academic work sits at the intersection of **mathematical finance**, **stochastic analysis**, **time series**, and **functional analysis**.

-My current work focuses on rough volatility models — specifically, numerical methods for the rough Heston model via the fractional Riccati equation, and statistical inference for rough volatility using high-frequency option data.
-I am also broadly interested in Fourier methods for option pricing under Lévy processes (Carr–Madan FFT, Lewis contour integrals), Hilbert space methods in stochastic analysis, and time series econometrics.
+My current focus is rough volatility: numerical methods for the rough Heston model via the fractional Riccati equation, asymptotic regimes in option pricing, and statistical inference for rough volatility using high-frequency option data.
+I am also interested in the computational side of quantitative finance, including high-frequency trading systems and C++ implementation.

-I hold a strong background in pure mathematics, including real and functional analysis, Fourier analysis, measure theory, and complex analysis.
-Outside of research, I have been building a portfolio of quantitative finance projects spanning volatility risk premium strategies, attention-gated momentum signals, and pairs trading with regime classification.
+The broader structure behind these interests is functional analysis.
+I am drawn to places where the same mathematical language reappears across finance, physics, time series, and PDEs: Hilbert spaces, operators, Fourier transforms, Green's functions, characteristic functions, and integral equations.

-Feel free to reach out if you'd like to discuss research or collaboration.
+Alongside the technical work, I keep a parallel set of interests in philosophy of mathematics, metaphysics, political philosophy, Chinese intellectual history, world history, film, and the beauty of mathematical structures.
+I have not opened a public writing section yet; I want that page to appear only when there are finished essays worth reading rather than placeholders.